-Elizabeth Froh, PhD, MS, RN, is the clinical supervisor of the CHOP Lactation Team and Human Milk Management Center.
+Elizabeth Froh, PhD, RN, is a Nurse Scientist at Children’s Hospital of Philadelphia’s Center for Pediatric Nursing Research & Evidence-Based Practice.
 She obtained her bachelor’s degree in nursing from the University of Pittsburgh, Pittsburgh, PA, and her master’s degree in nursing from The University of Pennsylvania, Philadelphia, PA.
 Her dissertation study, “Breastfeeding the infant with congenital diaphragmatic hernia,” was successfully defended, and Dr. Froh graduated with her doctorate of philosophy from the University of Pennsylvania in 2014.

-Prior to this position, Froh was a bedside nurse in the CHOP Newborn/Infant Intensive Care Unit (2008-2013) and in the Neonatal Intensive Care Unit at Georgetown University Hospital (2006-2008).
+Prior to this position, Froh was clinical supervisor of CHOP’s Lactation Team and Human Milk Management Center, a bedside nurse in the CHOP Newborn/Infant Intensive Care Unit (2008-2013) and in the Neonatal Intensive Care Unit at Georgetown University Hospital (2006-2008).
 She has several publications focusing on lactation and human milk science, and she has spoken at many conferences and meetings.

 BSN - University of Pittsburgh, Pittsburgh, PA